The Origins of Blue Monday

 However, the day can also mark the starting point for taking control of your finances and starting the year with a clean slate.
 Of course, you will have that debt to contend with, but facing up to it and drawing up realistic budgets and payment plans can make you feel better and start to lift you out of the gloom.

-If you have started the New Year with financial difficulties, for whatever the reason, and struggling to get a bank account in order to manage your finances, don’t worry, not all is lost.
+If you have started the New Year with financial difficulties, for whatever the reason, and struggling to get a financial account in order to manage your finances, don’t worry, not all is lost.

-At Suits Me, we offer a full banking solution and don’t require any credit checks to open an account with us.
-Making it a perfect banking solution for those unbanked and underbanked who maybe have a poor credit history, have an IVA or are currently bankrupt.
+At Suits Me®, we offer a full account solution and don’t require any credit checks to open an account with us.
+Making it a perfect solution for those unbanked and underbanked who maybe have a poor credit history, have an IVA or are currently bankrupt.

-Applying for a Suits Me current account is quick and easy using our online application form.
-The application process takes minutes and once complete, you’ll gain instant access to your account number, sort code, online banking and mobile banking within 15 minutes.
-Once your account is open, your Suits Me contactless Mastercard® debit card will arrive in the post free-of-charge within 3-5 working days.
+Applying for a Suits Me® account is quick and easy using our online application form.
+The application process takes minutes and once complete, you’ll gain instant access to your account number, sort code, online account and mobile app within 15 minutes.
+Once your account is open, your Suits Me® contactless Mastercard® debit card will arrive in the post free-of-charge within 3-5 working days.

-A Suits Me current account comes with an array of online and mobile banking features including; direct debits, standing orders, bank transfers (UK & International) and more.
+A Suits Me® account comes with an array of online and mobile banking-like features including; direct debits, standing orders, UK transfers and more.
+International transfers are also available via a partner in our app.